clulab/eidos/README.md

 sbt "runMain org.clulab.wm.eidos.apps.ExtractFromDirectory /path/to/input/directory /path/to/output/directory"
 ```

 or its two-line counterpart.
-Again, files in the input directory should end with `txt` and
+Again, files in the input directory should end with `.txt` and
 the extracted mentions from each file will be saved in corresponding JSON-LD files.
 **Note** that you cannot use tildes (`~`) in the invocation in lieu of the home directory for
 this and most Java-like programs.

 ## Using the Scala API

 ### Prettified Display
 ### Export to JSON-LD
 # Connecting Eidos